GSA/mygov-discovery/app/views/home/readme.html.md

 The MyGov Discovery API provides a service to discover related government content.
 Each page is assigned tags, which are used to find similarly tagged pages.

+For more information including a live API query sandbox, see [apidocs.presidentialinnovationfellows.org/mygov-discovery](http://apidocs.presidentialinnovationfellows.org/mygov-discovery)

 Pages
 -----